Awesometomine/VR64/README.txt

 loadmap list
 cosmetic gui

-thanks to emk530 for setting up Nexus Vr and the beebo rig https://github.com/EmK530
+Thanks to EmK530 for setting up Nexus Vr and the beebo rig https://github.com/EmK530